smfm-project/sen2mosaic/docs/source/index.rst

 * Downloading Sentinel-2 data from the `Copernicus Open Access Hub <https://scihub.copernicus.eu/>`_ for a particular tile, specifying date ranges and degrees of cloud cover.
 This is based on the `Sentinelsat <https://github.com/sentinelsat/sentinelsat/>`_ utility.
 * Executing the `sen2cor <http://step.esa.int/main/third-party-plugins-2/sen2cor/>`_ tool to perform atmospheric correction, and performing simple improvements to its cloud mask.
-* Building a mosaic of cloud-free outputs with `sen2three <http://step.esa.int/main/third-party-plugins-2/sen2three/>`_.
-* Mosaicking cloud-free Sentinel-2 .SAFE files into larger GeoTIFF files that are suitable for image classification.
+* Mosaicking cloud-free Sentinel-2 pixels from .SAFE files into larger GeoTIFF files that are suitable for image classification.

 How do I get set up?
 --------------------